 Your visitors pay a one-time fee to watch your live event, on-demand video or a collection of videos.
-For example, you can live stream a sports match on your Wordpress site and sell PPV tickets to it.
-Or, you can sell an online course.
+For example, you can live stream sporting events on your Wordpress site and sell PPV tickets for it.
+Or, you can sell video courses online.

 Pay-per-view also gives you the option to rent your videos.
 You can create a daily, weekly or monthly pass, a 20-video pass, a 50-day pass and so on.
 Once the limit is reached, the viewer can’t access your content.

 You can also set up a recurring fee and drip content to subscribers over time.
 If you’re looking to create a paid YouTube channel, then PPV subscriptions will give you that ability.

 Make sure your Wordpress video paywall solution can protect your videos